-We keep reading about the ‘loneliness epidemic’ – too many people are spending too much time alone.
+We keep reading about the ‘loneliness epidemic’ – too many people are spending too much time alone, and this was before Covid.
 This can be an issue, especially among older people who do not have a support system in place.

 But spending time alone has nothing to do with being lonely.
 They are two very different states of mind.
 Loneliness can lead to discontent, anxiety or even sadness.
 Aloneness offers the freedom and contentment that comes from being happy with your own company.